-Check out how easy and inexpensive it is to make an adorable Dollar Store gnome!
+Check out how easy and inexpensive it is to make an adorable Dollar Store gnome with a mop head beard!
 In less than 20 minutes, you will add a whimsical Scandinavian gnome to your Christmas decor.

 Dollar Store Gnome